The Ghan and Australia's highlights by rail

 Later, as the sun sets, we watch this giant rock change colour and enjoy a magical dinner under the stars.
 The incredible 'Sounds of Silence' experience includes canapés and sparkling wine as the sun sets over Uluru, followed by a three-course dinner with a bush-inspired menu including kangaroo, crocodile, barramundi and quandong.

 After dinner, a 'star talker' will decode the southern night sky and point out signs of the zodiac and the planets and galaxies visible due to the clarity of the atmosphere.
-We spend two nights at the Desert Gardens Hotel in the Ayers Rock Resort.
+We spend two nights at either the Desert Gardens Hotel or the Sails in the Desert Hotel in the Ayers Rock Resort.

 This morning we enjoy a 'Sunrise & Olgas' tour.
 This circular group of 36 red rocky domes cover a large area and are as mystical as Uluru.
 Your afternoon is free to spend at leisure in Ayers Rock Resort, an ideal opportunity to relax by the pool.

-Today we enjoy a free morning before travelling by coach to Alice Springs, for a night at the Doubletree by Hilton Hotel.
-On Day 8 we visit the Royal Flying Doctor Service and the School of the Air.
+Today we enjoy a free morning before travelling by coach to Alice Springs, for a night at either the Doubletree by Hilton Hotel or Crowne Plaza Lasseters Hotel.
+On Day 9 we visit the Royal Flying Doctor Service and the School of the Air.
 We then join The Ghan for our epic rail journey travelling from Alice Springs to Adelaide.

 The Ghan has long been a tradition for train travel between Alice Springs and Adelaide and is often referred to as the ultimate journey through the heart of this mighty continent, taking passengers on what is undoubtedly one of the world's greatest rail journeys.
 Named after the Afghan drivers of the camel 'trains', The Ghan is a mode of transport, a sightseeing trip and a hotel all in one.